 Second, the studies illustrate that different types of consumers use different endorsement styles.
-Less knowledgeable consumers are more likely to use explicit recommendations (Studies 1, 2, 4, and 4a) because they are less aware of preference heterogeneity (Study 2).
+Less knowledgeable consumers are more likely to use explicit recommendations (Study 1, 2, 4 and 4a), because they are less aware of preference heterogeneity (Study 2).
 Less experienced book buyers, for example, are more likely to explicitly recommend books to others.

-Third, the results show that endorsement styles can shape perceptions of word-of-mouth senders.
-Explicit endorsements caused people to think not only that the sender liked the product more but also that (s)he had more category expertise (Study 3).
-Consequently, particularly when other expertise cues are absent, word-of-mouth recipients may end up being more persuaded by less knowledgeable people.
-Studies 4 and 5 suggest that this could sometimes lead people to make worse choices than they would have in the absence of word-of-mouth information.
+Third, the results show that endorsement styles can shape perceptions of word of mouth senders.
+Explicit endorsements not only caused people to think the sender liked the product more, but also that they had more category expertise (Study 3).
+Consequently, particularly when other expertise cues are absent, word of mouth recipients may end up being more persuaded by less knowledgeable people.
+Studies 4 and 5 suggest this could sometimes lead people to make worse choices than they would have in the absence of word of mouth information.

 These effects persisted across different categories, contexts, and presentation modes, attesting to their generalizability.
-The results hold for products such as books (Study 1) and wine (Studies 4 and 5) as well as service goods such as hotels (Study 2) and restaurants (Study 3).
-They hold whether the word-of-mouth endorsement was shared by a friend (Study 3) or a stranger (Studies 1 and 5), whether the study was conducted in the field (Study 1) or in controlled experimental contexts (Studies 2-5), whether people read aggregate or single-reviewer endorsements, and whether implicit and explicit endorsements were separated or cooccurred in the same review (Studies 3, 5a, and 5b).
+The results hold for products, like books (Study 1) and wine (Studies 4 and 5), as well as service goods such as hotels (Study 2) and restaurants (Study 3).
+They hold whether the word of mouth endorsement was shared by a friend (Study 3) or stranger (Studies 1 and 5), in the field (Study 1) as well as in controlled experimental contexts (Studies 2-5), whether people read aggregate or single reviewer endorsements, and whether implicit and explicit endorsements were separated or co-occured in the same review (Studies 3, 5a and 5b).